bbc/enzyme-adapter-inferno/docs/RST.md

 ### type

-The Node type as a string.
+If the node is a host node, this is the Node type as a string.

+If the node is a class or function, this is the constructor.

 ```js
 {